-Our Sydney Campus is located on Kent Street, in the heart of Sydney's central business district.
+Our Sydney Campus is located on Sussex Street, in the heart of Sydney's central business district.
 The campus features a range of on-site facilities and is easily accessible from all parts of Sydney.

 Plan your trip